kbanach/leetcode-solutions/README.md

 > [!IMPORTANT]
 > Tested and coded with [`deno`](https://deno.com/) on Windows 11 :man_shrugging:

-The only reason this repository exists is because the more experienced recruiters actually browse GitHub.

-Yes, you're probably one of them :heart:

-Get comfortable in this repo and take a look at the code I was able to create on a given day in my life.

-**Important!** The assumptions of this repository:
+> [!WARNING] The assumptions of this repository:
+>

-1. The code works.
+> 1. The code works.
-2. On the day of writing, it's faster than at least 50% of the solutions in LeetCode and uses less memory than 50% of them.
+> 2. On the day of writing, it's faster than at least 50% of the solutions in LeetCode and uses less memory than 50% of them.
-3. It's written in a fast-and-dirty manner, because LeetCode isn't intended for learning clean coding.
+> 3. It's written in a fast-and-dirty manner, because LeetCode isn't intended for learning clean coding.
+> 4. It's created mainly for backup purposes.

 Thank you for stopping by!

+Having on mind that some of more experienced recruiters actually browse GitHub, I made the repo public.

+Yes, you're probably one of those recruiters :heart:

+Get comfortable in this repo and take a look at whatever you want.